kostadin-t/btp-terraform/units/unit_3/lesson_3/README.md

-# Unit 3.3 - Adding additional resources to the Terraform Configuration
+# Unit 3 Lesson 3 - Adding additional resources to the Terraform Configuration

 ## Goal 🎯